 As of October 1, 2018, the USCIS may issue NTAs to those who have been denied status-impacting applications, including:

 As of November 19, 2018, the USCIS may also issue NTAs based on the denials of the following forms:

 The new measures affect undocumented immigrants as well as those who entered the U.S. legally and applied for an immigrant benefit such as an immigrant visa.
-If an undocumented or legal immigrant’s application, petition, or benefit is denied, his or her presence in the U.S. become unlawful immediately.
+If an undocumented or legal immigrant’s application, petition, or benefit is denied, his or her presence in the U.S. becomes unlawful immediately.
 Prior to the new guidance, an immigrant had more time to re-petition or pursue other pathways to remain in the U.S. under a different status.

 According to the USCIS, it will send a letter that provides adequate notice to those whose request for a benefit or status-impacting applications has been denied.
 If the applicant, beneficiary, or self-petitioner who is denied is no longer in a period where he or she is authorized to stay and does not leave the U.S., the USCIS may issue an NTA.
 The USCIS will continue to prioritize those with criminal records, fraud, or national security concerns when issuing NTAs.

 At this time, the USCIS has not implemented the guidelines that affect employment-based petitions that were outlined in the NTA Policy Memo released on June 28.
 Currently, the existing guidance on these matters remains in effect.

 If you are concerned about your or your loved one’s immigration status or are facing deportation, it is important to consult the guidance of an experienced immigration lawyer.
 The lawyers at Bretz & Coven, LLP are experienced in representing clients in visa, benefit, and petition matters as well as deportation proceedings.
 For more information or to schedule a consultation, call our New York and New Jersey immigration lawyers at (212) 267-2555.